 Homicide Capt.
 Finlay finds evidence that one or more of a group of demobilized soldiers is involved in the death of Joseph Samuels.
-In flashbacks, we see the night's events from different viewpoints as Sergeant Keeley investigates on his own, trying to clear his friend Mitchell, to whom circumstantial evidence points.
-Then the real, ugly motive for the killing begins to dawn on both Finlay and Keeley...Written by
+In flashbacks, we see the night's events from different viewpoints as army Sgt.
+Keeley investigates on his own, trying to clear Mitchell, to whom circumstantial evidence points.
+Then the real, ugly motive for the killing begins to dawn on both Finlay and Keeley.Written by

 Rod Crawford <email@example.com>

 15 of 20 people found this review helpful.